 2. Leverage January Themes

 Given its associations with renewal, it’s not surprising January has become the month for initiatives like Dry January and Veganuary.
-Both of these started out as public health initiatives in the UK and have recently started drawing attention in the United States.
+Both of these started out as public health initiatives in the UK and have started drawing attention in the United States.
 You might have products that are compatible with going dry (abstaining from alcohol) or vegan (abstaining from consumption of animal-derived products, such as meat, dairy, and eggs).

 The above are just examples, of course.
 Any month-long (or day-long, or week-long) initiative with a mass following presents a business opportunity.
 If you find a January initiative compatible with whatever you’re selling, then why not market your product accordingly?